| Year | Principal | Interest | Loan Balance |

 Each of these terms in Equation 4.1 deserves a definition.

-- Revenue is the money earned from a project.
+- Revenue is the money earned from operating the project.

-- Expenses are money spent during a project in order to operate it.
+- Expenses is money spent during a project in order to operate it.
+This might include supplies, wages, and equipment repairs.

-- Interest are payments that are required by any debt associated with the project.
+- Financing are payments required by any loans associated with the project.

 - Taxes are payments to the government required as part of a project’s operations or profits.

 Any positive return is better than a loss, but a small positive return on a massive investment would be disappointing.
+We need a measure that can normalize how well a project does relative to its investment.
 A measure the effectiveness of an investment is return on investment or ROI.
 This is simply the ratio of returns to investments, or

 We often describe ROI as a percentage.